ArashPartow/exprtk/readme.txt

       function names are case-insensitive.

  (07) Variable, vector, string variable and function names must begin
-      with  a  letter  (A-Z or  a-z), then  can be  comprised of  any combination of letters, digits and underscores. (eg: x, var1 or power_func99)
+      with  a letter  (A-Z or  a-z), then  can be  comprised of  any combination of letters, digits,  underscores and dots. (eg:  x, var1 or power_func99, person.age, item.size.0)

  (08) Expression lengths and sub-expression lists are limited only by
       storage capacity.